 For your lay-language paper, please devise a non-technical title, such as " A Little Chaos May Go a Long Way in Future Fusion Energy Reactors".
 Please do mention, however, the abstract code of the meeting paper or papers, which your summary describes.

-Please also include a one-sentence summary for your paper, similar to the blurbs written for APS's Physical Review Focus.
+Please also include a one-sentence summary for your paper, similar to the blurbs written for APS's Physics.
 Please put this sentence between the title and the main text.

 For assistance in writing a description of your paper for science journalists, don't hesitate to contact a public information officer or science writer at your institution.
 Such persons are trained to communicate to that audience, and they are usually glad to help you provide a suitable write-up for such an audience.

 Please check out some examples of previous author summaries (listed at the end of this document) to get a feel for writing an author summary in the desired format.